jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 ### Capsule Network

+The Capsule Network (CapsNet) in the first paper uses a fully connected network.
+This solution is hard to scale for larger images.
+In the next few sections, the matrix capsules use some of the convolution techniques in CNN to explore spatial features so it can scale better.

 #### smallNORB

-The smallNORB dataset has 5 toy classes: airplanes, cars, trucks, humans and animals.
+The research paper uses the smallNORB dataset.
+It has 5 toy classes: airplanes, cars, trucks, humans and animals.
 Every individual sample is pictured at 18 different azimuths (0-340), 9 elevations and 6 lighting conditions.
 This dataset is particular picked by the paper so it can study the classification of images with different viewpoints.

 <div class="imgcap">
 <img src="/assets/capsule/data.png" style="border:none;width:60%">